-In order for adrenaline to be able to do this various organs have receptors (known as beta receptors) to accept the adrenaline and use it to behave differently
+In order for adrenaline to be able to do this, various organs have receptors (known as beta receptors) to accept the adrenaline and use it to behave differently

 Beta blockers block these receptors.
 They stop various organs in the body (depending on the beta blocker used) from

 problems.
 Taking them means the heart does less work generally and doesn't get over-worked in times of stress – a necessity

 for people with a weak heart or recovering from a heart attack.

-One of the main symptoms of anxiety is a speeding heart which is part of the fight-or-flight responses in times of danger.
-Our body produces
+One of the main symptoms of anxiety is a speeding heart, which is part of the fight-or-flight response.
+In times of danger our body produces

-adrenaline to make the heart beat faster to get

-blood and oxygen (fuel) to our major muscles (arms and legs) more quickly to enable
+adrenaline to make the heart beat faster and pump blood and oxygen (fuel) to our major muscles (arms, chest and legs) more quickly to enable

-Taking beta blockers for anxiety also makes us feel less shaky.
-The energy boost to our muscles (from the increased supply of blood and oxygen) which makes us feel 'jittery'
+Stopping the heart from beating faster makes us feel calmer and less shaky since the energy boost to our muscles (from the increased supply of blood and oxygen) which makes us feel 'jittery'

 Beta Blockers and Performance Anxiety

-However, while beta blockers do reduce stage fright most people believe that some nervousness is necessary to
+However, while beta blockers do help to reduce stage fright, many people believe that some nervousness is necessary to

 With these obvious benefits, it may seem that beta blockers are the ideal solution for problems with anxiety... but it's not as simple as this.